YLu-1258/verl-articulation/docs/advance/ppo_lora.rst

 Usage Guide
 ------------------------
-1. Lora is available in the `verl.trainer.ppo.ray_trainer.RayPPOTrainer`.
-Examples are provided via the `verl.trainer.main_ppo` entry point.
+1. Lora is available in the `verl_articulation.trainer.ppo.ray_trainer.RayPPOTrainer`.
+Examples are provided via the `verl_articulation.trainer.main_ppo` entry point.

 2. Currently, LoRA is supported via huggingface peft, only with fsdp/fsdp2 and vllm backend (sglang support coming soon).